The Day of Atonement

 What happened next was the most dramatic part of the whole Day of Atonement.

-The live goat was brought forward.
-God had instructed the high priest to “lay both hands on the head of the live goat and confess over it all the wickedness and rebellion of the Israelites” (Leviticus 16:20–21).
+The second goat was brought forward.
+God had instructed the high priest to “lay both his hands on the head of the live goat, and confess over it all the iniquities of the people of Israel, and all their transgressions, all their sins” (16:21).

-I have often struggled to offer a coherent prayer as a wriggling two-year-old tried desperately to escape my clutches.
-But such problems are nothing compared with what the high priest had to do here!
-He had to confess all the sins of Israel while holding onto a live goat with both hands!
+I have often struggled to offer a coherent prayer as a wriggling infant tried desperately to escape my clutches.
+But such problems are nothing compared to what the high priest had to do here.
+He had to confess all the sins of Israel while holding onto a live goat!